xploreraj/ytools/README.md

 Everything is stored in a JSON file.
 The mapping has been done using BOON project.
 The information uses Alex Gorbatchev's syntax highligter to highlight code snippets.

-Here is the sample Json file containing data:
+Here is the basic interpretation of Json file containing data:

     {